Synergy Aircraft Synergy: Design and development

 By mid-December 2012 McGinnis indicated that the Kickstarter campaign had raised US$80,000 and that he was intending to have a flying proof-of-concept aircraft at AirVenture 2013.
 He also stated that if the aircraft is not complete then he will not have a display there.
 The Kickstarter campaign also attracted a lot of interest, but answering email and phones calls has slowed work on the prototype down.

+In May 2023 DBT Aero co-founder McGinnis was expelled from the company and replaced by Thomas Hatfield as CTO.

+In July 2023 the first full scale prototype received its FAA Special Airworthiness Certificate in the experimental category which allowed to conduct flight tests.